ivanmonteiro/docker-dotnetcore-with-npm/README.md

-# docker-dotnetcore-with-npm
+# dotnet-5-sdk-with-nodejs

-This Dockerfile adds node.js v12 together with dotnet-core.
+A base Dockerfile for .Net 5 with node.js v12.